HL7/fhir-saner/input/pagecontent/use_cases.md

 Total ICU Beds, Occupied ICU Beds, Total Ventilators, Ventilators in Use.

 1. The system collects information about ventilators outside the ICU for which the associated patient was admitted for suspected or confirmed COVID-19.
-It can makes the determination of suspected/confirmed COVID-19 from the DG1 segment of the ADT message it recieved regarding the patient.
+It can makes the determination of suspected/confirmed COVID-19 from the DG1 segment of the ADT message it received regarding the patient.
 2. The system counts the number of ICU beds that it has been configured to recognize and which are operational
 3. The system counts the number of ICU beds that are transmitting telemetry (patient monitoring) information.
 4. The system counts the number of ventilators that it has been configured to recognize and which are operational